python-australia/paeps/paep-1-purpose/README.md

 `state` is process PAEP state, see section: PAEP states.

 The authors of a PAEP are responsible for building consensus within the community and documenting dissenting opinions.

 If one or more approval delegates are nominated, their role is recorded in the PAEP metadata.

 When a PAEP is resolved (whether via approval or rejection), the resolution date will be added to the PAEP metadata, with a link to the details of the resolution.
-If the PAEP is resolved in a forum which does not support URL references (such as Discord), then the resolution will be recorded in an issue on the PAEPs repository, and the PAEP metadata will link to that issue.
+If the PAEP is resolved in a forum which does not support public URL references (such as a private Discord server), then the resolution will be recorded in an issue on the PAEPs repository, and the PAEP metadata will link to that issue.

 ## Proposal states